rule

 Text 27-29

+The demoniac women, devils and haters of children that are like bad stars, the evil spirits, hobgoblins, ghosts and spooks, the ogres, monsters and witches like Kotharâ, Revatî, Jyeshthhâ, Mâtrikâ and Pûtanâ, who drive people mad, are the ones who bewilder the memory and hinder one's body, life air and vitality.
+May those nightmarish beings who cause so much trouble for both old and young people, all be vanquished, may they all be scared away by the chanting of Lord Vishnu's names.'

 The demoniac women, devils and haters of children that are like bad stars; the evil spirits, hobgoblins, ghosts and spooks, the ogres, monsters and witches like Kotharâ, Revatî, Jyeshthhâ, Mâtrikâ and Pûtanâ who drive people mad, are the ones who bewilder the memory and give trouble to one's body, life-air and vitality.
 May those nightmare-beings causing so much difficulties attacking the most wise and the children all be vanquished, scared off by the chanting of the names of Vishnu'.

-The demoniac women, devils and haters of children that are like bad stars; the evil spirits, hobgoblins, ghosts and spooks, the ogres, monsters and witches like Kotarâ, Revatî, Mâtrikâ and Pûtanâ who drive people mad, are the ones who bewilder the memory and give trouble to one's body, life-air and vitality.
-May those nightmare-beings causing so much difficulties attacking the most wise and the children all be vanquished, scared off by the chanting of the names of Vishnu'.
 (Vedabase)

 Text 30

-S'ri S'uka said: 'This way were by the elderly gopîs, thus bound by their maternal affection, all measures taken to ward off the evil.
-Next gave mom Him the nipple and put she her son in bed.
+S'ri S'uka said: 'Bound by their maternal affection, the elderly gopîs thus took all measures to ward off evil.
+His mother thereupon nursed Him and put her son in bed.

 Text 31

-In the meantime had the gopas headed by Nanda returned from Mathurâ and when they in Vraja saw Pûtanâ's body were they all struck with great wonder [and said]:
+The gopas, headed by Nanda, in the meantime had returned from Mathurâ, and when they saw Pûtanâ's body in Vraja they were all struck with great wonder [and said]:

 Text 32